Mastaba of Khafraankh: Epilogue

 Each ruler in the old kingdom built his own mortuary complex, in which mortuary rituals took place after his death.
-Hundreds of priests took an active part in this every day, and their number logically grew as the number of these complexes increased historically.
+Hundreds of priests took an active part every day, and their number logically grew as the number of these complexes increased historically.

-Temple complexes in the 5th dynasty already constituted economic units-estates, the proceeds of which ensured the continuation of the cult of the ruler, in this case Khafra, and the life of priests devoted to the cult of the king in the pyramid city in order to ensure proper spiritual care for the deceased divine king in his temple complex.
-(Note: GPS 29.9759928N, 31.1325522E) Khafraankh as inspector of "wab" priests was one of them.
+Temple complexes in the Fifth dynasty already constituted economic units-estates, the proceeds of which ensured the continuation of the cult of the ruler, in this case Khafra, and the life of priests devoted to the cult of the king in the pyramid city in order to ensure proper spiritual care for the deceased divine king in his temple complex.
+(Note: GPS 29.9759928N, 31.1325522E) Khafraankh as inspector of wab priests was one of them.
 Although there is no detailed information available about the duration of the mortuary cult of the king Khafra, his mortuary temple adjacent to the pyramid itself is still one of the best preserved monuments.
 The richness of the estate presented by Khafraankh is evidenced by the depiction on the southern wall of the mastaba.
 Abundant influxes of sacrificial animals and a general picture of economic activities can be documented in other temples, such as the Ptah temple in Memphis.

 The connection between the sun temples and the funerary temples expressed the very ancient ideology of the Egyptian kingship and promoted the power of the kings over their own economic establishments, both during their lifetime, when they built the temples and after their death when their cult was maintained.